 What are the Pros and Cons of Dental Veneers?

 Dental veneers are a very popular cosmetic dental procedure.
-For those who wish to improve the appearance of their smile, but do not have teeth that are in serious condition, dental veneers may be an excellent option.
+For those who wish to improve the appearance of their smile, but do not have teeth that are in poor condition, dental veneers may be an excellent option.

 Even though veneer treatment has proved to be a highly effective, safe and minimally invasive treatment, patients are constantly asking their dentists about the advantages and disadvantages of dental veneers.
 At Suburban Dental, we want to provide you with the pros and cons of veneers to help you decide if veneers are right for you.

-Shaving down that layer of enamel can also make your teeth more sensitive to hot and cold as the veneers are not thick enough to act as a barrier.
+- Sensitivity: Shaving down that layer of enamel can also make your teeth more sensitive to hot and cold as the veneers are not thick enough to act as a barrier.
 Veneers are also not a good option for people with badly failing teeth.

 If you’re looking to get veneers, it’s always a good idea to talk it over with your dentist to make sure you weigh the pros and cons.
 Your dentist can help you decide if dental veneers are right for you.
 Call our Germantown, MD office today at (301) 916-8570 and we’ll set up an appointment to talk through the advantages and disadvantages.